gunnarmorling/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

+_Status Jan 11: The migration has been completed and the new leaderboard has been created by evaluating all entries on the new machine._

 _Status Jan 10: I am in the process of moving to another execution environment for this challenge.
 Once that is done, the leaderboard will be refreshed with the results from that new environment, and I'll continue to evaluate pending submissions._

 _Status Jan 1: This challenge is [open for submissions](https://www.morling.dev/blog/one-billion-row-challenge/)!_